-Eliminating elements of the TSM alternative, including eliminating lane widening or intersection improvements in the Hanover Historic District, would negatively affect the overall transportation network and result in a reduction in total network performance within the project area to below the required LOS D. This modification would result in an alternative that would not meet the project purpose and needs, which does not appear to be prudent.
+Eliminating elements of the TSM alternative, including eliminating lane widening or intersection improvements in the Hanover Historic District, would negatively affect the overall transportation network and result in a reduction in total network performance within the project area to below the required LOS D, as defined in Section 3.2.3 in the Eisenhower Drive Traffic & Operational Alternatives Analysis (June 2019).
+This modification would result in an alternative that would not meet the project purpose and needs, which does not appear to be prudent.
 There are no TSM Alternative design modifications or shifts that would avoid use of the Section 4(f) property.